MattRoger/triviaGame/README.md

     }
 }
 ```
-### Wrong Answer
+### Wrong Answer :x: :man_facepalming:
-:x:
-:man_facepalming:
 If the user answers incorrectly or runs out of time the dump, answerImg, and nextRound functions are called.
+The incorrect sound clip also plays.

 ![wrong](https://github.com/MattRoger/screenshots/blob/master/webProjectScreenShots/starWarsTrivia/wrong.png?raw=true)